 If I can see a picture of you drunk at a party, then my client, putting your name into Google can do the same when they are checking out the A-list team I have put together to work on their top-secret project.
 If they get a bad first impression from this digital “first meeting”, then they will think poorly of my judgement in putting your name forward, and of my firm.
 Publishing photos online is just that – publishing for all to see.

-This is why it is imperative that over the holiday period, you audit and evaluate what digital first impression you are sending to the world, because now more than ever, your digital first impression matters.
+This is why it is imperative that you audit and evaluate what digital first impression you are sending to the world, because now more than ever, your digital first impression matters.